Camfisch-03/Sure2020-DropdownSystem/README.md

 .ipt and .iam inventor files of mechanical design for the dropdown system

 .ino ardiono ide files for the code of the Teensy 4.0

+.java for java files (which will probably be changed to .py python file later)